Dr. Antonio Nicolás Briceño Airport

-The Valera VOR-DME (Ident: VRA) is located 4.7 nmi off the threshold of Runway 21.
-The Valera non-directional beacon (Ident: VRA) is located on the field.

 Airlines and destinations

 On December 29, 2012, during a press conference, executives of Avior Airlines, announced it would reopen flights to this destination, being operated by the subsidiary Avior Regional with two daily flights from Caracas from 1 April 2013.
 Then on April 7, again during a press conference at the VIP Lounge, Avior Airlines managers announced postponement of the opening date to Monday, June 15 of the same year.

-Services

-The new SAET Director, Anibal Villegas, has made improvements to the airport, including new fuel storage tanks.
-Currently the Colonel Antonio Nicolás Briceño Airport offers the following services: